-At the state level, Connecticut has an exemption of $7.1M per person in 2021.
+At the state level, Connecticut also has an exemption of $12.92M per person in 2023.
 Connecticut does not permit portability, but exemptions can be added through the traditional marital-credit shelter trust planning.
 One silver lining with regard to the Connecticut estate tax is that the maximum rate only goes up to 12%, whereas the maximum federal rate is 40%.

 All of the rules regarding the use of both spouse’s exemptions is out the window for divorced couples.
 Accordingly, after the parties are divorced, each party must review his or her exposure to federal and state death taxes and plan accordingly for the payment of the tax.

 One of the first things that needs to be taken care of by a surviving spouse after the death of his or her spouse, or by a divorcee after the case goes to judgment, is a review of all beneficiary designations for any and all assets that are payable at death by beneficiary designation, including but not limited to life insurance policies, annuities contracts, transfer on death accounts, and retirement plans (such as pension plans, 401(k) and 403(b) plans, and IRAs).
 In almost all estate plans, spouses name each other as the primary beneficiary of their beneficiary designated assets, and, if they have children, they name the children as the equal contingent beneficiaries.
 In cases where trusts are involved, the trust may be named as a beneficiary.